nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd employee in the address book.
+* `list` followed by `delete 2` deletes the 2nd employee in SudoHR.
 * `find Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

 ### Adding a department: `jonathan`

-Adds a person to the address book.
+Adds a person to SudoHR.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`